bluemill/hercule/README.md

-# hercule
+# Hercule Container

-Docker container with Hercule
+This container contains [Hercule](https://github.com/jamesramsay/hercule) and can be used to transclude [API Blueprint](https://apiblueprint.org/) files.